umital/Vs30-distributions/README.md

 # Vs30-distributions

-This repository documents python script (`Analysis.ipynb`) used for generating results for the following peer-reviewed publication:
+This repository documents the python script (`Analysis.ipynb`) used for generating results for the following peer-reviewed publication:

 Mital, U., S. Ahdi, J. Herrick, J. Iwahashi, A. Savvaidis, and A. Yong, 2021, A Probabilistic Framework to Model Distributions of VS30, Bull.
 Seism.
 Soc.
 Am., 16, doi: 10.1785/0120200281.
 <br>